brenordv/db-monitor-poc/readme.md

 ### `FnAllInOne` - All in one function
 As you can imagine, the `FnAllInOne` function does what the previous functions do, but in one function.

+### Report Document
+Along with the report described previously, an instance of a CosmosDb (compatible) object is created with the complete data extracted.
+This object can be used to do a more in-depth analysis of server's performance.

 # About Azure Functions
 ## Lifecycle